Kotlin/kotlinx.serialization/docs/topics/alternative-serialization-formats.md

             super.encodeSerializableValue(serializer, value)
     }

-    private fun encodeByteArray(bytes: ByteArray) {
+    // Encodes a ByteArray with a compact size representation private fun encodeByteArray(bytes: ByteArray) {
         encodeCompactSize(bytes.size)
         output.write(bytes)
     }

-    private fun encodeCompactSize(value: Int) {
+    // Uses one byte for sizes up to 254, otherwise writes the size as an integer private fun encodeCompactSize(value: Int) {
         if (value < 0xff) {
             output.writeByte(value)